Ishan2608/Neural-Nets-from-NumPy/README.md

 ## Acknowledgements

-- The code in this repository is based on concepts and techniques from various resources and tutorials on neural networks and deep learning, partculary by ChatGPT.
+- The code in this repository is based on concepts and techniques learned from various resources and tutorials on neural networks and deep learning.
+- A notable source was ChatGPT which help me learn about building neural networks from scratch because of which I was able to build this code repository.